MicrosoftDocs/xamarin-docs/docs/ios/troubleshooting/mtouch-errors.md

 This happens when the native linker cannot find an Objective-C class that is referenced somewhere.
 There are several reasons this may happen: the same as for [MT5210](#MT5210) and in addition:

-* A third-party binding bound an Objective-C protocol, but did not annotate it with the <code>[Protocol]</code> attribute in its api definition.
+* A third-party binding bound an Objective-C protocol, but did not annotate it with the `[Protocol]` attribute in its api definition.
 Solutions:
   - Add the missing `[Protocol]` attribute:

               [BaseType (typeof (NSObject))]